 In December 2001, Genomic Solutions acquired Cartesian Technologies, Inc. through a wholly owned subsidiary.
 This acquisition extends Genomic Solutions' capabilities into high throughput screening and dispensing and strengthens its position as a global provider of comprehensive DNA analysis and drug discovery solutions.
 As consideration for the transaction, Genomic Solutions issued approximately 6,814,561 shares of common stock and cash to Cartesian's stockholders.
 The cash consideration was \$2.5 million less certain non-trade payable debts and transaction expenses of Cartesian, or approximately \$1.8 million.
-As a result of the transaction, former Cartesian stockholders acquired common stock or options to acquire common stock equal to approximately 23% of Genomic Solutions' outstanding common stock at the time of the transaction.
+As a result of the transaction, former Cartesian stockholders hold common stock or options to acquire common stock equal to approximately 21.48% of Genomic Solutions' outstanding common stock as of August 16, 2002.